 Eastern border barrier fence project proceeds

 According to current plans, the fence will be built for a distance of approximately 200 kilometres along our 1,300-kilometer-long eastern border.
-The intention is to complete the entire barrier fence in 2026.
-Most of the fence will be located at the south-east border, which is a priority area for border control.
+The aim is to complete the entire border fence by the end of 2026, while the majority of target areas will be finished before the summer.
+The majority of the fence will be located at the south-east border, which is a priority area for border surveillance.
 It would not be a sensible option to build a fence that extends along the entire length of the border.

 The barrier consists of a fence, the adjacent road, a deforested opening and a technical surveillance system, and will become an important tool for border surveillance.
 Not even this system is a solution to any threat on its own, but a part of overall border surveillance.
 The fence will give the Finnish Border Guard more time to react and facilitates the management of disruptions in a decisive way by detecting, preventing, slowing down and guiding people's movement at the border.
 In addition, the road that will be built next to the fence will enable the Finnish Border Guard to react considerably faster to events on the national border.
 Other means of enhancing border surveillance, such as increasing staff and technical surveillance in border regions, would be neither cheaper nor faster solutions than the fence.
 The life cycle of the fence is about 50 years, but the technical surveillance system must be renewed approximately every ten years.